PercevalSA/sink/README.md

 #### Facebook

 Sink scrapes your Facebook profile friends page to obtain a list of your friends' names and their Facebook usernames.
 These usernames are then used to scrape your friends' profile pages to obtain their user ID.
 This ID is then used to query the [Facebook Graph API](https://developers.facebook.com/docs/graph-api) (specifically [User Picture](https://developers.facebook.com/docs/graph-api/reference/user/picture)) to obtain their profile picture.
+Sink limits the number of requests made to facebook not to be blocked.

 #### Google Contacts